jfischer/micropython-iot-hackathon/docs/firmware-and-testing.rst

 We will use the ThingFlow framework for writing some of the software running on the ESP8266.
 Please download or clone the ThingFlow repository on GitHub: https://github.com/mpi-sws-rse/thingflow-python.
-Note that we will not be using the version of ThingFlow available on pypi.python.org.
+Note that we will not be using the packaged version of ThingFlow available on pypi.python.org.
 That version is only for the standard CPython implementation.
 We will be using the code in the ``micropython`` subdirectory of the ThingFlow source tree.